Particular/docs.particular.net/nservicebus/azure/azure-storage-queues-transport.md

 ## Detailed configuration

-If you need more fine grained control on how the azure storage queue transport behaves, you can override the default settings by adding a configuration section called `AzureQueueConfig` to your web.config or app.config.
+If you need more fine grained control on how the Azure storage queue transport behaves, you can override the default settings by adding a configuration section called `AzureQueueConfig` to your web.config or app.config.
 For example:

 <!-- import AzureStorageQueueConfig -->